You may have heard about walnut wood but are you familiar with all its types? Click here to learn about different types of walnut wood!

 Also known as California Black walnut, claro walnut wood is most closely related to Black walnut wood.
 It is generally found in California and Oregon.
 The trees are usually 9 – 18m tall and 1 – 1.5m wide.
 The color of the heartwood can fall anywhere between light brown to a darker shade of chocolate brown.
 However, grafting claro Walnut trees with English walnut can produce wood having multicolored colored streaks near the grafting point.
 This wood is sometimes referred to as Marble Claro Walnut.

-Like most other types of walnut wood, claro is also susceptible to insect attacks.
+As most other types of walnut wood, claro is also susceptible to insect attacks.
 On the bright side, it is durable and highly resistant to decay.
 Typically, the price of Plain claro walnut is only slightly higher than Black walnut.
 However, it does not come as a surprise that Marble claro wood is very expensive and is mainly sought out for gunstock only.

 Also known as Butternut, as the name suggests, white walnut wood is generally lighter than Black walnut.
 However, that’s not the only difference.
 Butternut is also considerably soft as compared to other types.
-Butternut heartwood is usually tan (light to medium) with a hint of reddish tint.
+Butternut heartwood is usually tan (light to medium) with a hint of a reddish tint.
 While it is susceptible to insect attacks, White walnut wood is not as durable in terms of decay resistance as its cousins.

 While Butternut is easy to work with, due to its softness, it tends to have fuzzy surfaces, even after planning and sanding.
 The good news is that White walnut is generally less expensive and widely available.
 Moreover, while Butternut trees may not provide the best quality wood, they are a great source of delicious walnuts!